newtonkwan/newtonkwan.github.io/_posts/2025-10-07-running-journey.markdown

 The third factor is something I will improve for my next marathon with more practice.

 The fourth factor requires some unpacking.
 As I mentioned earlier, I have made significant progress in my physical fitness.
 The data is clear that I am much fitter than when I ran my 2nd marathon.
 I ran 1:32 half marathon in May on a hilly course with 900 ft of elevation (Berlin has only 400 ft over double the distance), which would have projected me to run a 3:20 marathon back in May.
 With four more months of training after that, I went into Berlin with a lot of confidence: I thought at worst I would run a 3:30, 3:15 on a good day, and 3:05 on a perfect day.
 I started out at a 3:20-3:25 pace and expected to feel strong in the first half, pick up the pace at the half way point, then finish strong in the last 10k, finishing around 3:15.
 My past two marathons have gone this way, and I expected Berlin to be the same.

-However, as things started to go south, I wasn't prepared for the drastic adjustments needed during the race.
-Seeing the 3:30 pace group go by and then the 3:45 pace group really killed my mental state.
+However, as things started to go south, I wasn't prepared for the drastic adjustments needed during the race due to the weather, my own body's physical fatigue from the sickness, and the overfueling.
+Seeing the 3:30 pace group go by, then the 3:45 pace group really killed my mental state.
 By the end, all I wanted to do was finish.
 Even now, writing this blog 3 weeks later, I still haven't regained my mental confidence from Berlin.

-# Acknowledgements
-Race performance aside, I'm grateful to have run this race with three good friends, to have friends come out from the US and UK to support me, as well as having the support of all of my family and friends back home.
-This was by far the hardest race I've run and I couldn't have done it without their support.
-As I start running again and begin to prepare for the Toyko Marathon next spring, one key area of focus will be on improving my mental game before and during the race.
+Race performance aside, the Berlin Marathon is a legendary race.
+I'm grateful to have run it with three good friends, to have friends come out from the US and UK to support me, as well as having the support of all of my family and friends back home.
+This was by far the hardest race I've run, and I couldn't have done it without their support.
+As I start running again and begin to prepare for the Toyko Marathon next spring, one key area of focus will be on preparing the mental for anything to happen on race day.